Runbook/runbook/INSTALL.md

 We use [rethinkDB](http://www.rethinkdb.com/) for persistence.
 New to rethink?
 [Install](http://www.rethinkdb.com/docs/install/), then check out the [Quickstart](http://www.rethinkdb.com/docs/quickstart/).

-> **NOTE**: Make sure the version of rethinkDB matches the rethinkDB driver version, which you can fine in the `requirements.txt` file.
+> **NOTE**: Make sure the version of rethinkDB matches the rethinkDB driver version, which you can find in the `requirements.txt` file.

 Once installed, create the database from the Python shell: